markperdue/vsphere-setup/README.md

 # Wrap Up
 You should have have a working ESXi machine that is running an instance of vCenter.

+- ESXi host should be available by logging in at [https://esxi-01.lab](https://esxi-01.lab) with the example user `root` and password `changethispassword` unless this was customized earlier.
+- vCenter host should be available by logging in at [https://vcsa-01.lab](https://vcsa-01.lab) with the example user `administrator@vsphere.local` and password `changethispassword` unless this was also customized earlier.

+Note - Certificate issues are expected for the above urls as we are using a .lab domain.
+A future update to the guide might improve this.

 The next part of this series will continue with steps to create the virtual machines we will use for our Kubernetes cluster.